SchumacherFM/Anonygento/README.md

 `Fatal error: Allowed memory size of xxx bytes exhausted (tried to allocate x bytes) in abc.php on line x`

 Just rerun the script.

+On a Ubuntu virtual machine with standard LAMP system (php 5.3.[10|20] Suhosin) the script fails.
+Even with memory limit -1 the script will not run.
+Maybe someone can test this without Suhosin ...

+If the script still fails set this config.xml option to 0 (zero):

+`global->anonygento->anonymizations->customer->options->anonymizeOrder = 0`

+`global->anonygento->anonymizations->customer->options->anonymizeQuote = 0`

 Support / Contribution